Forced prostitution: Americas

 In Mexico, many criminal organisations lure, and capture women and use them in brothels.
 Once the women become useless to the organisations, they are often killed.
 Often, the criminal organisations focus on poor, unemployed girls, and lure them via job offerings (regular jobs), done via billboards and posters, placed on the streets.
 In some cities, like Ciudad Juárez, there is a high degree of corruption in all levels on the social ladder (police, courts, ...) which makes it more difficult to combat this criminal activity.
 Hotels where women are kept and which are known by the police are often also not raided/closed down by police.
 Nor are the job offerings actively investigated.
 Some NGO's such as Nuestras Hijas de Regreso a Casa A.C. are trying to fight back, often without much success.

 In the US, in 2002, the US Department of State repeated an earlier CIA estimate that each year, about 50,000 women and children are brought against their will to the United States for sexual exploitation.
 Former Secretary of State Colin Powell said that "[h]ere and abroad, the victims of trafficking toil under inhuman conditions – in brothels, sweatshops, fields and even in private homes."
 In addition to internationally trafficked victims, American citizens are also forced into prostitution.
 According to the National Center for Missing and Exploited Children, "100,000 to 293,000 children are in danger of becoming sexual commodities."

+In prison

+Transgender women in male prisons deal with the risk of forced prostitution by both prison staff and other prisoners.
+Forced prostitution can occur when a correction officer brings a transgender woman to the cell of a male inmate and locks them in so that the male inmate can rape her.
+The male inmate will then pay the correction officer in some way and sometimes the correction officer will give the woman a portion of the payment.
+The prisoners serving as customers for these women are informally referred to as "husbands".
+Trans women who physically resist the customer's advances are often criminally charged with assault and placed in solitary confinement, the assault charge then being used to extend the woman's prison stay and deny her parole.
+This practice is known as "V-coding", and has been described as so common that it is effectively "a central part of a trans woman's sentence".